Home → Glossary of Terms

 The successor to the Standard Industrial Classification (SIC) system; this system of classifying business establishments is being used by the United States, Canada, and Mexico.
 NAICS is an industry classification system that groups establishments into industries based on the activities in which they are primarily engaged.
 It is a comprehensive system covering the entire field of economic activities, producing and non-producing.

-Occupational Employment Statistics Program
+Occupational Employment and Wage Statistics Program

 Occupational Staffing Patterns